sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 Vertical Pod Autoscaler:
-Does not come built in
+Does not come built in, hence ust be deployed from github repo

 apiVersion: "autoscaling.k8s.io/v1"
 kind: VerticalPodAutoscaler